Io-Sparks/RaspberryPiFoundationJobTest/docs/decisions.md

     *   **Safe Deployments:** Readiness probes prevent Kubernetes from directing traffic to a new pod until the application has fully initialized (e.g., all producer/consumer threads are running), preventing dropped requests and ensuring zero-downtime updates.
     *   **Observability:** Provides a standard, machine-readable way for the container orchestrator to understand the internal state of the application, which is a fundamental principle of building cloud-native applications.
     *   **State-Reflective Probes:** The implementation directly ties the probe status to the application'''s core logic (a "heartbeat" for liveness and a "ready" flag for readiness), ensuring the health checks are a true reflection of the application'''s ability to function.

+## 2025-08-19: Stoppable Workers for Dual-Mode Execution

+**Decision:** Refactored the `Producer` and `Consumer` classes to include a `stop()` method and a mechanism to check for a stop event in their main loops.

+*   **Reasoning:**
+    *   **Dual-Mode Operation:** This change was critical to support two distinct application execution modes from the same codebase:
+        1.  **Continuous Mode:** For production-like deployments (e.g., via Docker/Kubernetes), the application runs indefinitely until it receives an external termination signal.
+        2.  **Fixed-Duration Mode:** The `run_experiments.py` script requires the ability to start the simulation, run it for a precise duration, and then gracefully stop all threads to collect and analyze performance metrics.
+    *   **Robust Experimentation:** The previous experiment runner was broken because the main simulation no longer accepted a `simulation_time` argument.
+Making the workers stoppable allows the experiment runner to control the lifecycle externally, providing a more robust and flexible solution.
+    *   **Resource Management:** Ensures that threads can be reliably terminated, preventing orphaned processes and resource leaks, especially in a testing or analytical context.